spraakbanken/sb-api-doc/oas_to_html/README.md

 ReDoc is used to convert OAS files into HTML.
 It is called automatically by `build_doc.py` but can also be run separately.
 See [ReDoc](https://github.com/Rebilly/ReDoc) for full reference.

-Build html from Open API Specification:
+Build HTML from Open API Specification:

     npx redoc-cli bundle [oasfile.[yaml|json]] [--options.[optionName]]

-Serve html from Open API Specification:
+Serve HTML from Open API Specification (and reload on change):

     npx redoc-cli serve [oasfile.[yaml|json]] -w [--options.[optionName]]